boraned/Disctance-Calculator-On-Coordinate-System/ReadMe.txt

 You can try to do your own distance calculation just by switching the numbers or do something that has something to do with getting input... your choice.

-extra note: Alt+251 on the numlock returns "√"
+extra note: Alt+251 on the numpad returns "√"

 Feel free to comment any issues that you may find in the code.